 Field & Stream Eagle Talon Kayak

-The Field & Stream® 12" SOT Eagle Talon Fishing Kayak is perfect for your next relaxing day on the lake.
-Stay comfortable with the adjustable padded seat and keep organized with the molded-in well to hold your 3600 tackle box and bucket with a cargo mesh cover.
-The two flush mount rod holders with leashes ensure your rods won't float away while you're taking a nap in the afternoon sun.
+The Field & Stream« 12' Eagle Talon Sit-on-Top Fishing Kayak is perfect for your next relaxing day on the lake.
+Stay comfortable with the adjustable padded seat and keep organized with the molded-in well to hold your tackle box and bucket, with cargo mesh cover.
+The two flush mount rod holders with leashes ensure your rods stay secure before you cast out.

 Click here for additional information relating to the Manufacturer's Warranty.

 - Molded-in space for one 3600 tackle box and bucket (tackle box and bucket not included)

 - 2 flush mount rod holders with leashes

 - Stern tank well with mesh covering